 It will help you feel good, hurt less, and sleep better.
 It helps relieve pain in the back, neck, shoulders, hips, arms and hands, legs and feet.
 Overall, you’ll be a happier… and who doesn’t want THAT?

 For “full-body massage” (where we say hello to every major muscle group), we need at least 60 minutes.
 75 minutes is ideal; 90 minutes is even better, and 120 minutes is freakin’ fantastic (but not recommended for massage first-timers).
-Shorter sessions of 30- or 45-min in length are great for spot treatments on 1-3 areas.
+Shorter sessions of 30-min in length are great for spot treatments on a specific area.

-No. Although more than half of our clients are pregnant, the rest are men and non-pregnant women.
+No. Although many of our clients are pregnant, the rest non-pregnant women and men.

 Your appointment time has been reserved for you and nobody else.
 It is common courtesy, and in your agreement when you sign your intake form, to give no less than 24 hours notice for cancellations or rescheduling.
-Though we may evaluate and make a one time exception on a case-by-case basis, cancellations/rescheduling for any reason, within 24 hours of your appointment, you are responsible for the FULL schedule service fee.
+Though we may evaluate and make a one time exception on a case-by-case basis, cancellations/rescheduling for any reason, within 24 hours of your appointment, you are responsible for the FULL scheduled service fee.
 If you can send someone in your place or we can re-book your vacancy with another client, you will not be charged.
 Cancellations/rescheduling with less than 12 hours notice are treated the same as no-shows (missed appointments with no notice), and are charged at the full scheduled session fee, unless by some miracle we can fill your vacancy last-minute with another client.
 If you cancel because you are in labor, we ask for a minimum of 4 hours notice.
 Less than 4 hours notice will be charged 50% of the scheduled appointment service fee.

 We know we are dealing with pregnancy- and mommy-brain; therefore we give you a bunch of reminders and confirmation requests to support you in honoring this window of time.
 Please double check your calendar and set adequate reminders!